 Who are we?

-Unfortunately, my parents were hardly thrilled at this.
-My mother was (and still is) particularly frightened of snakes--and reptiles in general--so I was never able to keep them.
-I knew I would have to wait until I had moved away before I could satisfy my desire for a pet snake.
+Unfortunately, my mother was (and still is) deathly afraid of snakes, so I was never able to keep them.
+I did have some anoles for a year or two when I was young (one of them I brought with me from Florida--imagine trying to get one of those on a plane now).
+I knew I would have to wait until I moved away before I could satisfy my desire for a pet snake.

 In undergrad, I began my foray into herpetoculture when my roommate and I decided to get a pair of leopard geckos.
 We fell in love with their crazy antics and unique personalities.
 A year after moving to Tucson for grad school, I discovered a flyer for a reptile show--something I had never heard of before.
-I trundled off to the show, and several hours of drooling and chatting to different breeders about different kinds of snakes, I was reminded about just how much I loved snakes.
-After inquiring as to whether my mother truly wouldn't come to visit if I got a snake (she reluctantly decided she still would), I brought home Irulan, a normal female.
+I trundled off to the show, and several hours of drooling and chatting to different breeders about different kinds of snakes reminded me just how much I loved snakes.
+After inquiring as to whether my mother truly wouldn't come to visit if I got a snake (she reluctantly decided she still would), I brought home Irulan, a normal female ball python.

 I don't fully understand why, but ball pythons fascinate me more than any other snake I've ever encountered.
 They are such gentle creatures, with a wide variety of personalities and color morphs (not to mention the ability to give wonderful neck massages).
-As I slowly increased my collection of reptiles, I finally began to understand the saying, "Ball pythons are like potato chips; you can never have just one!"
-The rest is history.
+As I slowly increased my collection of reptiles, I finally began to understand the saying, "Reptiles are like potato chips: you can never have just one!"
+At the time of this writing, I have bearded dragons, leopard geckos, fat-tail geckos, a Brazilian rainbow boa, a green tree python, and, of course, a pile of ball pythons.

-I decided to breed ball pythons because I love the animals, I love waiting in anticipation for eggs to hatch, and I want to share this passion with others.
-I hope that through this endeavor, I can educate others about snakes while providing quality morphs for collectors, breeders, and pet enthusiasts alike.
+I had Irulan for nearly three years before I decided to get into breeding, which started when I saw the most beautiful Lesser I'd ever seen on Kingsnake.
+Some bargaining (and a couple months) later, I had Iridium, and it pretty much snowballed from there.
+I love the animals, and I absolutely adore seeing those little noses poking out of their eggs!
+I hope that through keeping and breeding these wonderful creatures, I can educate others about snakes while providing quality morphs for collectors, breeders, and pet enthusiasts alike.
 I consider all my reptiles my "children," and I treat them as such, giving them as much care and attention as I possibly can.

 I thank you very much for visiting my humble site, and I hope that even if you don't like snakes all that much, you leave this site with a better appreciation for them and those crazy lunatics who keep or breed them.